SuryaSekhar14/vercel_blob/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The delete method will delete a file from the Blob Storage.
 It takes in
 the URL of the blob, or a list of blobs.
-Here’s an example:
+Here's an example:

 .. code:: python